ethankennerly/globalgamejam2019/engineering.md

 - [x] Dropoff fuel.
 - [x] Dropoff fuel increases camp fire light size.
 - [x] When fuel is depleted, destroy that fuel game object.
+- [x] Sticks in camp fire do not overlap.

 # TODO

 - [ ] Dropoff fuel increases torch light size.
-- [ ] Sticks in camp fire do not overlap.
+    - [ ] Container refers to Thief: Swap bottommost content of other, regardless if give enabled.
 - [ ] Set avatar animation and flipping by direction.
 - [ ] When chaser is collides, animate game over UI.
 - [ ] On tap, animate start UI disappearing.